-In refusing to issue an order to show cause, the lower court ignored its own recent precedent, The Nonhuman Rights Project ex rel.
+Nonetheless, on December 23, 2015, the court (Jaffe, J.) declined to sign the order to show cause, writing: "Declined, to the extent that the courts in the Third Dept. determined the legality of Tommy's detention, an issue best addressed there, & absent any allegation or ground that is sufficiently distinct from those set forth in the first petition (CPLR 7003(b)[)]."
+(R.14).
+On July 8, 2016, the court filed a final Order made effective nunc pro tunc as of December 23, 2015, reiterating the reasons stated therein for declining to sign the order to show cause.
+(R.12).
+In refusing to issue an order to show cause, the court ignored its own recent precedent, The Nonhuman Rights Project ex rel.
 Hercules and Leo v.
 Stanley, 16 N.Y.S.3d 898 (Sup.
 Ct.
-2015), in which it entertained a second petition for habeas corpus on behalf of Hercules and Leo ("Second Hercules and Leo

-Petition"), issued the requested order to show cause, and required the State to justify its detention of the chimpanzees in a hearing.
+2015), in which it entertained a second petition for habeas corpus on behalf of Hercules and Leo ("Second Hercules and Leo Petition"), issued the requested order to show cause, and required the State to justify its detention of the chimpanzees in a hearing.
 The Nonhuman Rights Project, Inc. v.
 Stanley Jr., M.D., 2015 WL 1804007 (Sup.
 2015) amended in part, 2015 WL 1812988 (Sup.
 2015), 16 N.Y.S.3d 898, 903 (Sup.
 2015), leave to appeal den., 2015 WL 5125507 (N.Y.
 Sept.
 1, 2015).
-Unlike the present case, no "changed circumstances" were presented in the successive petitions brought on behalf of Hercules and Leo.
+Unlike the present case, no "distinct" circumstances were presented in the successive petitions brought on behalf of Hercules and Leo.
 Ultimately, the court refused to grant their release on the merits because it believed itself bound by Lavery regarding the necessary showing of duties and responsibilities.
+16 N.Y.S.3d at 903.

-NhRP demonstrates herein that the lower court erred in refusing to issue the order to show cause because: (1) contrary to Lavery, the capacity to bear duties and responsibilities is irrelevant to a determination of personhood; (2) the court erred in failing to consider the affidavits demonstrating that chimpanzees bear duties and responsibilities after the Third Department in Lavery took judicial notice they do not; and (3) the correct standard to be applied in determining common law personhood was set forth by the Court of Appeals in Byrn v.
+NhRP respectfully submits that the lower court erred in refusing to issue the order to show cause because: (1) contrary to Lavery, the capacity to bear duties and responsibilities is irrelevant to a determination of personhood; (2) the court erred in failing to consider the affidavits demonstrating that chimpanzees bear duties and responsibilities after the Third Department in Lavery took judicial notice they do not; and (3) the correct standard to be applied in determining common law personhood was set forth by the Court of Appeals in Byrn v.
 New York City Health & Hosps.
 Corp., 31 N.Y.2d 194, 201 (1972).
-Finally, the evidence presented in NhRP's affidavits demonstrates a strong prima facie case that Kiko is a "person" for the purpose of a common law writ of habeas corpus and CPLR Article 70.
-(R.93-176;249-560;673-724).

-But, this Court need not determine that Kiko is a "person" in order to reverse and remand with instructions to issue an order to show cause.
+This Court need not determine that Tommy is a "person" in order to reverse and remand with instructions to issue an order to show cause.
 Rather it should follow the laudatory procedure used by the Stanley court and by Lord Mansfield in the famous common law habeas corpus case of Somerset v.
 Stewart, Lofft 1, 98 Eng.
 Rep. 499 (K.B.
-1772) and assume, without deciding, that Kiko could be a common law person and remand with instructions to hold an Article 70 hearing to determine whether Kiko is a person under Article 70 and the common law of habeas corpus.
+1772) and assume, without deciding, that Tommy could be a common law "person" and remand with instructions to hold an Article 70 hearing to determine whether Tommy is a "person" under Article 70 and the common law of habeas corpus.